12 Days

 It is best to obtain a Manaslu trek permit from Jagat until you reach Sama Gaon.
 After passing through the village of Sama, you need an ACAP entry permit.
 The cost of the Manaslu RAP varies depending on the duration of your stay between Jagat and Dharapani.
 In Sama Gaun, you’ll find the final checkpoint for RAP.

 From September to November, the permit fee is $100 per person for the first seven days.
 After that, it is an additional $15 per person per day.
-From December to August, the cost is $75 per person for the first seven days, with an extra $10 per person per day starting from the eighth day.
+From December to August, the cost is $75 per person for the first 7 days, plus $10 per person per day starting on the 8th day.

 Manaslu Conservation Area Project (MCAP Permit)